 “We want them to leave with skills they can use anywhere they go,” Zammas said.

-The classes—which would be taught by volunteers “with a combination of emotion and heart and skill,” Visioni said—will focus on basic formulas for healthy meals, rather than specific recipes.
+The classes, taught by volunteers with a combination of emotion and heart and skill, focus on basic formulas for healthy meals, rather than specific recipes.

-Some of the class ideas the committee proposed include blender cooking (smoothies and purees), crock pot cooking, “no cook” cooking (salads and healthy no-bake treats) and microwave cooking.
+Some of the instruction includes blender cooking (smoothies and purees), crock pot cooking, “no cook” cooking (salads and healthy no-bake treats) and microwave cooking.

-Each topic would be taught along with a course on nutrition basics and food safety.
+Each topic includes lessons on nutrition basics and food safety.

-To begin, the classes will be limited to families instead of single residents of the shelter.
+At this juncture, the classes are limited to families instead of single residents of the shelter.